 2. Grand Front Osaka

-In the South Building, the first six floors are mainly occupied by fashion and interior shops, and next three floors house mainly restaurants.
+In the South Building, the first six floors are mainly occupied by fashion and interior shops, and the next three floors house mainly restaurants.
 There is also the Panasonic Center, which is an interactive showroom where visitors can experience Panasonic’s new technologies and products.
-The center has three floors with different themes, Living, Solution, and Lifestyle.
+The center has three floors with different themes: Living, Solution, and Lifestyle.

 Around the Grand Front Osaka you can also find a water area where you can cool off during the hot summer months!
 During summertime, many locals come to play in the water and enjoy the weather.